mi3nts/AirQualityAnalysisWorkflows/prometheus/readme.md

 Prometheus

 1. Copy the required csv files into a directory called 'csv_data' (same as the beginning of the input_path in the script).
 No need to worry about the csvs being in subfolders.
+2. Create a directory called 'openmetrics_data' to store the openmetric files containing the data from the csv (same as the output_path in the script)
-2. Have prometheus installed in a folder called 'prometheus-2.30.0.linux-amd64' (same as the prometheus_path in the script)
+3. Have prometheus installed in a folder called 'prometheus-2.30.0.linux-amd64' (same as the prometheus_path in the script)
-3. Run the ingestion script as follows:
+4. Run the ingestion script as follows:

 ```console
 python3 csvtoopenmetrics.py